interactive learning

 • If this is the first time in the game, click on 1 to start level one.

-• Hit, when items are added the work space, clicking on the item will allow you to move it around by grabbing the pink crossed arrows and rotating it by grabbing the black curved arrows.
+• Hit.
+When items are added to the workspace, clicking on them will allow you to move them around by grabbing the pink crossed arrows and rotate them by grabbing the black curved arrows.

 • Complete as many levels as you are able.